alexpeterhall/quotes/quotes.md

 ## Falsehoods / Truth

-Three men make a tiger. - Chinese Proverb
+"Three men make a tiger." - Chinese Proverb
 "A reliable way to make people believe in falsehoods is frequent repetition, because familiarity is not easily distinguished from truth." - Daniel Kahneman.
 "The fewer the facts, the stronger the opinion." - Arnold H. Glasow "The fact that we live at the bottom of a deep gravity well, on the surface of a gas-covered planet going around a nuclear fireball 90 million miles away and think this to be normal, is obviously some indication of how skewed our perspective tends to be." - Douglas Adams, author (11 Mar 1952-2001)
 "You are seeing everything in the mirror of your mind, and the mirror is wonky.
-First, fix it." - Sadhguru "You can’t reason someone out of something they didn’t reason themselves into." - Unknown
+First, fix it." - Sadhguru "You can’t reason someone out of something they didn’t reason themselves into." - Unknown " Where it is a duty to worship the sun, it is pretty sure to be a crime to examine the laws of heat." - John Morley, statesman and writer (24 Dec 1838-1923)

 ## Leadership